 By now, you’ve probably heard the story about the historic “short squeeze” of GameStop’s stock.
 While many successful investors profit when stocks rise in value, some investors bet on the opposite—profiting from a stock’s decline in value.
-As a result, short Selling is an appealing strategy to some traders but too high a risk for others.
-Today’s article will unpack the pros and cons of Short Selling.

 How Does Short Selling Work?